Knighthawk76/Windows-Server-With-Active-Directory-/README.md

 ## Task 2 more configuring

 The next thing is to add the funcionality I needed for my server.
-I proceeded with assigning IP adressing for the internal network. the external network gets addressing for the my home router.
+I proceeded with assigning IP adressing for the internal network. the external network gets addressing from my home router.
 Next I name the server, and add Active Directory, and configure Nat and routing so all the clients on my private networks can connect to the internet.
 I also setup a DHCP on the domain controller so my clients can automatically recieve an IP address.

 ![Architecture Diagram](https://github.com/Knighthawk76/Windows-Server-With-Active-Directory-/assets/152114740/f794ce1d-78b9-488c-88dd-3dd36283b285)